 Prostate Specific Antigen (PSA)

 A PSA blood test can help detect the underlying cause of prostate inflammation.
-While these tests cannot diagnose prostate cancer, it can be indicative of high levels of inflammation associated with a risk of prostate cancer.
+While these tests cannot diagnose prostate cancer, they can be indicative of high levels of inflammation associated with a risk of prostate cancer.
 If high levels of inflammation are found, additional tests will likely become necessary.

 Creatinine and Blood Urea Nitrogen (BUN)